The SAGA Survey. II. Building a Statistical Sample of Satellite Systems around Milky Way-like Galaxies: Photometric Object Catalogs

 \subsection{Photometric Catalog Completeness and Validation}

 We compare our merged and cleaned photometric catalogs with various sources to ensure their completeness and validity.
-For SAGA fields that are in the DES footprint, we compare to \cite{Tanoglidis200604294} who re-analyzed low-surface-brightness galaxies using \textsc{galfitm}.
-We confirm that all low-surface-brightness galaxies analyzed in \cite{Tanoglidis200604294} and in the SAGA footprint are present in the SAGA photometric catalogs.
-We find that the surface brightness value derived from DES public catalog are consistently 0.25\,mag brighter than the surface brightness reported by \citet{Tanoglidis200604294}, but for consistency with other catalogs do not correct our values.
+For SAGA fields that are in the DES footprint, we compare to \cite{Tanoglidis200604294}, who reanalyzed low surface brightness galaxies (LSBGs) using \textsc{galfitm}.
+We confirm that all LSBGs analyzed in \cite{Tanoglidis200604294} and in the SAGA footprint are present in the SAGA photometric catalogs with consistent properties.

-We also compare our object catalogs that are in the Hyper Suprime-Cam Subaru Strategic Program (HSC-SSP) footprint with the HSC-SSP Public Data Release 2 \citep[overlapping with nine SAGA complete fields, two of which we compared here]{hsc-pdr2:1905.12221} and the HSC-SSP low-surface-brightness galaxy catalog compiled by \citet[overlapping with three SAGA complete fields, all of which we compared here]{Greco18:1709.04474,Greco:2004.07273}.
+We also compare our object catalogs that are in the Hyper Suprime-Cam Subaru Strategic Program (HSC-SSP) footprint with the HSC-SSP Public Data Release 2 \citep[overlapping with nine SAGA complete fields, two of which we compared here]{hsc-pdr2:1905.12221} and the HSC-SSP LSBG catalog compiled by \citet[overlapping with three SAGA complete fields, all of which we compared here]{Greco18:1709.04474,Greco:2004.07273}.
 We find that our object catalogs indeed include all real galaxy objects in both HSC catalogs down to our magnitude limit of $r_o < 20.75$.
-In other words, partly thanks to the inclusion of deep DECam data (DES and LS), our object catalogs do \emph{not} miss low-surface-brightness objects at the catalog level.
+In other words, partly thanks to the inclusion of deep DECam data (DES and LS), our object catalogs do not miss low surface brightness objects at the catalog level.